 Chances are, if you’ve arrived at this article, you’re probably wondering how to get your Garageband exports to sound louder and higher quality as well.

-In addition to turning off the auto-normalize function, there are other things you can do to increase the total volume as well.
+In addition to turning off the auto-normalize function, there are other things you can do to increase the total volume as well, many of which I’ve listed in my guide on why your songs are often too quiet.

 More on Auto-Normalization And Other Tips